chadac/golang/src/cmd/compile/README.md

 that may be instantiated in another package, and a summary of the findings of escape analysis on function parameters.

-The format of the export data file has gone through a number of iterations.
+The format of the export data file has golangne through a number of iterations.
 Its current form is called "unified", and it is a serialized representation of an object graph, with an index allowing lazy decoding of parts of the whole (since most imports are used to